ismet55555/yojenkins/README.md

 As with any other software, issues do come up during various usage scenarios that may not be accounted for during development and testing. **Help from real users is enormously helpful.**

-Please report and bugs and odd behaviors with either of these:
+Please report bugs and odd behaviors with:

 - Online at [GitHub Issues](https://github.com/ismet55555/yojenkins/issues/new?assignees=&labels=&template=bug_report.md&title=)
 - `yojenkins tools bug-report`

-If possible, please include the command that caused the issue, running it with the `--debug` option.
-For example, `yojenkins server server-deploy --debug`
+If possible, please include the command that caused the issue.
+You can do this by running the command with the `--debug` option.
+For example, `yojenkins server info --debug`

-Note, that your issue may already be in queue, so please check the project [FIXME](https://github.com/ismet55555/yojenkins/projects/2).

 # Feature Requests

 This is a very young project, and we are always looking for new features and improvements.
 Please feel free to open an issue and suggest a feature.
-Please be as specific as possible, and include as much information as possible.
+Please include as much information as possible.

 - Online at [GitHub Feature Request](https://github.com/ismet55555/yojenkins/issues/new?assignees=&labels=&template=feature_request.md&title=)
 - `yojenkins tools feature-request`

-Note, your suggestion may be part of the Project plan, so be sure to check the [TODO](https://github.com/ismet55555/yojenkins/projects/1) to see if it is already planned.

 # Contributing